 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In Wisconsin, the SHIP is called The Board on Aging and Long Term Care.
+In Wisconsin, the SHIP is called Wisconsin SHIP.

-The Board on Aging and Long Term Care is independent (not connected with any insurance company or health plan).
+Wisconsin SHIP is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the federal government to give free local health insurance counseling to people with Medicare.

-The Board on Aging and Long Term Care counselors can help you with your Medicare questions or problems.
+Wisconsin SHIP counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment and help you straighten out problems with your Medicare bills.
-The Board on Aging and Long Term Care counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+Wisconsin SHIP counselors can also help you understand your Medicare plan choices and answer questions about switching plans.